sarahciston/codingcare/posts/critintro.md

 Intersectionality, Kimberlé Crenshaw's iconic analysis of institutional power [@crenshawDemarginalizingIntersectionRace1989], "critiques systems of power and how those systems structure themselves to impact groups and individuals unequally" [@cooperIntersectionality2016].
 Intersectionality can reveal the tangible human and more-than-human costs entangled in these algorithmic systems – their proliferating data and its material infrastructures, as well as their consolidating power and its sociocultural infrastructures.
 Such power is differential by design.
 Conversations about AI fairness, transparency, explainability, ethics, public good, and the hype cycles of new technologies are grossly incomplete without intersectional analyses of power and intersectional tactics of (and beyond) equity and inclusion.
 No change *about* us *without* us.

+[xxx][add]
+>"Data, in this sense, are more than operative forms of value; they establish the values of difference as the subject and object of organization."[@amaroBlackTechnicalObject2022]
+>"Machine learning [...] is an expression of that which has already been categorized." [@amaroBlackTechnicalObject2022]

 Yet industry implementations of so-called ethical tech reduce complex concepts into flattened ideas of fairness and representation [@ovalleFactoringMatrixDomination2023a].
 Machine learning, as a mass production, produces certainty from uncertainty.
 More precisely, argues [XXX-ID] Louise Amoore, it produces a false sense of certainty from millions or billions of small uncertainties, through its reductionist logics of probability as prediction [@amooreCloudEthicsAlgorithms2020].
 These uncertainties are also claims about "what we should know, how we should know what we know, and how that knowledge should be deployed.
 Each exposure to a dataset occurs because someone concluded that the information in that dataset should be used to determine a possible future" [@hakopianInstituteOtherIntelligences2022].
 Since an algorithm is at its most simple a set of instructions, of course it will contain the assumptions of those who wrote those instructions.
 It will follow their beliefs about how to implement that procedure.
 There are many ways to do any task, informed by minute choices at every step.
 As these choices scale exponentially with computation, the impact of these choices magnifies exponentially too.
 They are compounded by the computational speeds that allow thousands of operations to run per second.
 Yet, because they are processed through algorithmic systems (and a mythology of the black box), these choices get normalized, naturalized, and neutralized.

 Yes, in many cases it would be nice to have more, better data.
 But the very valid criticism that algorithmic systems are biased because their data are biased — often summed up "garbage in, garbage out" — sets up a quest already doomed to fail.
 What would be better data?
 Or an optimized system?
 For what goal, and for whom exactly?
 There is no such thing as unbiased, there is only the right tool for the particular job, or a given slice of information from a particular perspective with just enough context for the purposes of a specific task.
 There is only "good enough" data — and only sometimes, for some tasks.
 When the stakes are too high, no data could be good enough to make life or death decisions.
 We need a different approach.
 We cannot rely on computational systems for infallibility and rationality, as we have been, nor can we look to these technologies uncritically as bandaids for the problems they exacerbate.